Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 given pipeline stored in `my_pipeline`, you must call `taipy.subscribe_pipeline(my_function, my_pipeline)`.

 You can also define a function that receives multiple parameters to be used as a subscriber.
-It is similar to the exampleabove, you can just add your parameters as a list, for example `taipy.subscribe_scenario(my_function, ["my_param", 42], my_scenario)`.
+It is similar to the example above, you can just add your parameters as a list, for example `taipy.subscribe_scenario(my_function, ["my_param", 42], my_scenario)`.

 You can also unsubscribe to scenarios by using `taipy.unsubscribe_scenario(function)`